graceokunubi/project1/README.md

 Tasks
 - Emily X - setting up the axis + scales
 - Emily L - the visualization aspect of graph
-- Grace - Chunk of the paper
+- Grace - Chunk of the paper + Aesthetics of the graph